Scope of practice for medical practitioners and healthcare workers

 Paramedics and other first responder roles

 In rare occurrences, first responders may be involved in a situation where a person is administering a voluntary assisted dying substance.
-First responders can provide palliative and comfort care to the person and can also provide support for the family.
+First responders can provide palliative and comfort care to the person and support for the family.

-However, first responders usually have a duty to administer life-sustaining or life-preserving medical treatment.
+However, first responders usually have a duty to administer life-sustaining treatment.
 This is not the case with voluntary assisted dying.

 The Act provides protection from civil and criminal liability for registered health practitioners, ambulance officers (and volunteers), and students under the Health Practitioner Regulation National Law (Queensland) who, acting in good faith, don’t administer life-sustaining treatment where: